 NOTE 3: inference nodes may register with the AIML enablement server and indicate their capabilities for AIML split operation.

-Editor's Note: Whether and how the AIML enablement server determines if an AIML split operation pipeline can be created or not, is FFS.
+Editor's Note: Whether and how the AIML enablement server or AIML enablement consumer determines if an AIML split operation pipeline can be created or not, is FFS.

-- request or notify the determined inference nodes of their enrolment in the AIML split operation pipeline instance; the request or notification may include configuration information.
+- request or notify the determined inference nodes of their enrolment in the AIML split operation pipeline instance as specified in clause 8.19.2.1; the request or notification may include configuration information.

 - create a AIML split operation profile if needed.
 The AIML split operation profile may contain information about the AIML split operation pipeline nodes, configuration and expected usage.